terry98004/HardyZ/README.md

   * [remainder256.c][remainder256-c-link].
 This source code file provides the `ComputeRemainder256` function that computes the remainder term *R(4)*.
-  We use the Gabcke table of power series coefficients and the **MPFR** library (set to 256-bit by default and changeable by the `-b` command line parameter) for other floating point calculations.
+  We use the Gabcke table of power series coefficients and the **MPFR** library (set to 256-bit by default and changeable by the `-b` command line parameter) for floating point calculations.

   * [remainder128.c][remainder128-c-link].
 The functions in this file are called only when you use the ”-d” debug switch with a debug value divisible by 2.
 In that case, the “remainder” term 𝑅 is computed by calling the ComputeRemainder128